- About Us

 It is generally agreed that no American city contributed more to the Allied powers during WWII than Detroit.
 Appropriately, then, Detroit grew to become known as "The Arsenal of Democracy" after a fireside chat conducted by President Franklin D. Roosevelt.

-In the speech, delivered on December 29, 1940, Roosevelt made a “call to arm and support” the Allied powers, including Britain and the USSR.
+In the speech, delivered on December 29, 1940, Roosevelt made a “call to arm and support” the Allied powers, including Britain and France.
 Europe turned to the United States for assistance in the form of weapons, planes, trucks and tanks.
 Roosevelt stated that these war military devices would “enable them (Europe) to fight for their liberty and for our security.”
 He reminded Americans that a German victory in Britain would greatly compromise the safety of the United States, also emphasizing that aiding Britain would save Americans from the agony and horrors of war.

 In the speech, the President implored Americans to stand up as the "arsenal of democracy" as though it was their own country at war.
 He called on the nation to unite with swift cooperation in producing vast shipments of weaponry to aid Europe.